fishworks/hwserver/README.md

 # Hurtworld Server

-This project contains a Dockerfile for getting Hurtworld up and running in a Docker container.
+This project contains a Dockerfile for getting [a Hurtworld server](http://hurtworld.com/) up and running in a Docker container.

 ## Usage